Sereno E. Payne

+Early life

+Sereno Elisha Payne was born on June 26, 1843, in Hamilton, New York, to William Wallace Payne.
+The family moved to Auburn, New York.
+He attended the Auburn Academy and then graduated from the University of Rochester in 1864.
+He studied law and was admitted to the bar in 1866.

+Career

-Payne was born in Hamilton, New York, on June 26, 1843.
-He attended the Auburn Academy in Auburn, New York, and then graduated from the University of Rochester in 1864.
-A lawyer, he was admitted to the bar in 1866 and practiced in Auburn, rising to become the Cayuga County district attorney from 1873 to 1879.
-Payne served in a number of administrative roles for the city of Auburn, as city clerk in 1867–8, supervisor in 1871–2, and president of the board of education from 1879 to 1882.
+Payne practiced law in Auburn, rising to become the Cayuga County district attorney from 1873 to 1879.
+Payne served in a number of administrative roles for the city of Auburn, as city clerk in 1867 to 1868, supervisor in 1871 to 1872, and president of the board of education from 1879 to 1882.
 He was appointed a member of the American-British Joint High Commission in January 1899.

 Payne was elected as a Republican to the Forty-eighth and Forty-ninth Congresses (March 4, 1883 – March 3, 1887).
 He was elected into the Fifty-first Congress to fill the vacancy caused by the death of Representative Newton W. Nutting and was reelected to the twelve succeeding Congresses (December 2, 1889 – December 10, 1914).
 During his tenure, he served as chairman of the Committee on Merchant Marine and Fisheries (Fifty-fourth and Fifty-fifth Congresses), chairman of the Ways and Means Committee (Fifty-fifth through Sixty-first Congresses), and majority leader (Fifty-seventh through Sixty-first Congresses).
 He was reelected to the Sixty-fourth Congress but died before that term began.
+He was an advocate for protectionism and wrote the Payne–Aldrich Tariff.
+He was a delegate to the 1892, 1896, 1900 and the 1904 Republican National Conventions.

+Personal life

+Payne married Gertrude Flourette Knapp, daughter of Arietta Montgomery Terry and Oscar Fitzalen Knapp, of Auburn in 1873.
+They had one son, William K. His wife died in 1911.
+He lived in Auburn throughout his life.
+He had a home at 4 James Street in Auburn.

-He died on December 10, 1914, in Washington, D.C., and was buried in Fort Hill Cemetery in Auburn.
+Payne died of heart disease on December 10, 1914, at the Portland Hotel in Washington, D.C..
+He was buried in Fort Hill Cemetery in Auburn.

+Awards

+Colgate University and the University of Rochester awarded Payne with honorary LLD degrees.